fujii/fujii.github.io/_posts/2019-07-05-webkit-on-windows.md

 Only 32bit version of WebKitSupportLibrary.zip and WebKitAuxiliaryLibrary.zip is publicly available at the moment.
 So, you can compile only 32bit version.

-The latest built binary can be downloaded from Buildbot.
+The latest built binary can be downloaded from Buildbot. iTunes needs to be installed on your PC.

 * [How to run the latest WebKit ( Safari ) on Windows](https://medium.com/@alSkachkov/how-to-load-the-latest-webkit-on-windows-962a9219c1e1)